barche/IoTaWatt_wiki_fork/Adding-Power-Channels-(CTs).md

 Notice that after selecting a specific device from the table, the input fields for "turns" and "phase" disappear.
 That's because those values are known for the listed CTs.
 If you have a CT that is not found in the list, you will need specify the "generic" entry and provide the turns-ratio and phase-lead for that CT.

+Note the checkbox for "Allow negative power values".
+This is typically checked only for mains in an installation with grid-tied solar (net-metering).
+Checking this box tells IoTaWatt that it is normal for current to flow backward through this circuit, as when a PV system creates more power than you are using locally and the balance is "exported" to the grid.
+When this box is checked IoTaWatt assumes that the CT is installed correctly and will not automatically assume the CT is backwards and correct the result to a positive value.

 Press ![Save](http://iotawatt.com/Images/save_button.PNG) to finish.

 ![config input 1 listed](http://iotawatt.com/Images/Config_input_1_list.PNG)